-IT Dashboard.-The Committee supports the management and enhancement of the IT Dashboard, a Web site that includes cost, schedule, and performance data for major IT investments.
-The Committee directs the EOP to make PortfolioStat, which is the process where OMB and agencies examine IT portfolios to identify duplicative spending and reduce costs, and other technology reform savings and performance metrics available to the public on the IT dashboard.
-OMB shall ensure that current and accurate data on these investments are available throughout the entire year.
-The Committee directs OMB to use ITOR funding to work with agencies to implement the Federal Information Technology Acquisition Reform Act [FITARA], which is designed to improve Federal IT acquisitions.
+IT Dashboard.-The Committee supports OMB's management and enhancement of the IT Dashboard, a Web site that includes cost, schedule, and performance data for major IT investments.
+The Committee directs OMB to use ITOR funding to work with agencies to implement the Federal Information Technology Acquisition Reform Act, which is designed to improve Federal IT acquisitions.
 Specifically, the Committee directs OMB to report quarterly to the Committee on Appropriations on the cost savings, avoidance, and reductions in duplicative IT investments.